 What’s a Press Release?

 A press release is a PR announcement that lets the media know of your small business developments, new products, events, and other news.
-To get press, make sure it includes basic information on your business, such as where you’re located, whom you serve, and what you provide.
+To get press, make sure it includes basic information on your business, like where you’re located, who you serve, and what you provide.
 Think of it as the elevator pitch of your business.
 If they were going to take the story and run with it (without emailing you back), they should have everything they need in this release.
-That’s also to say that if the date of your event changes or it gets canceled, please let everyone you reached out to know.
+That’s also to say that if the date of your event changes or it gets canceled, let everyone you reached out to know.
 They don’t want to publish incorrect information—and you don’t want them to either!

 What’s a Pitch?

 A pitch tells a story.
 It is not an advertisement.
 If you don’t have a story or news, you don’t have a pitch.
-Remember, Kathleen sent me a story of an interesting way that her client Dog Tag Art’s product was used in real life.
+Remember, Kathleen sent me a story of an interesting way that her client’s product was used in real life.
 That’s much more appealing to the magazine’s readers.
 Publications will only print things they think people want to read.
-Ads and sales pitches aren’t going to be picked up as stories.
-Do your research to see how you could work your products or services into a timely topic that fits the publication or influencer’s typical beats.
+Ads and sales pitches aren’t going to be picked up as press coverage.
+Do your research to see how you could work your products or services into a timely topic or thought leader article that fits the publication or influencer’s typical beats.
 The pitch could also include a mention of you sending in a guest post to make things more streamlined, rather than have the reporter create their own original piece.

 2. Write & Tweak Your Pitches